 Dr. Matthew Hagle

-Matt continued his music education at Peabody Conservatory (B.M.) and then Yale University (M.M., M.M.A., D.M.A) where received prizes in piano, accompanying, and music theory.
-While at Yale, he received a Fulbright Scholarship to study piano privately in London.
-His teachers include Claude Frank, Robert Weirich, Donald Currier and Maria Curcio Diamand.
+Matthew Hagle is a graduate of the Peabody Conservatory (BM) and Yale University (MM, DMA), receiving faculty prizes in piano, accompanying, and music theory as well as a Fulbright Scholarship to study privately in London.
+He has studied with Claude Frank, Robert Weirich, Donald Currier, and Maria Curcio Diamand.